Applying Grover-mixer quantum alternating operator ansatz algorithm to higher-order unconstrained binary optimization

-This naturally raises the question of which classes of optimization problems can benefit most from globally acting mixing operations.
-A particularly promising direction is provided by problems whose objective functions contain inherently non-local interactions.
-Higher-Order Unconstrained Binary Optimization (HUBO) problems, also referred to as Polynomial Unconstrained Binary Optimization (PUBO), constitute a broad and practically relevant class in this category, as they explicitly incorporate interactions among more than two binary variables.
-Such higher-order structure goes beyond the pairwise couplings typical of QUBO formulations and naturally aligns with mixing strategies capable of exploring the configuration space in a more collective manner.
-These problems have attracted attention not only in quantum computing but also in alternative hardware paradigms, such as optical-inspired analog simulators~\cite{chermoshentsev2021polynomial}.
-While any HUBO can, in principle, be mapped to an equivalent Quadratic Unconstrained Binary Optimization (QUBO) problem through the introduction of auxiliary variables -- a foundational technique established in classical optimization theory ~\cite{rosenberg1975reduction, boros2014quadratization, semenov2025technique} and refined for modern hardware~\cite{dattani2019quadratization} -- this mapping comes with significant overhead.
-It increases the problem dimension and can introduce a more complex, albeit quadratic, energy landscape.
-Therefore, working directly with the native HUBO formulation is theoretically appealing for quantum algorithms capable of handling high-order interactions, as it avoids this overhead and preserves the original problem's structure.
-Such higher-order terms arise naturally in diverse application domains, including machine learning (e.g., higher-order feature interactions and tensor factorization)~\cite{sejnowski1986higher, kolda2009tensor, chang2011libsvm}, computational biology (e.g., multi-residue energy models)~\cite{wei2014detecting, klein2008large}, and logistics and scheduling problems with complex multiway constraints~\cite{ribeiro2008hybrid, bierwirth1999production}.
+This naturally raises the question of which optimization problems benefit most from globally acting mixing operations.
+A promising class is given by problems with inherently nonlocal objective functions.
+Higher-order unconstrained binary optimization (HUBO), also known as polynomial unconstrained binary optimization (PUBO), provides a broad and practically relevant framework, as it includes interactions among more than two binary variables.
+This higher-order structure goes beyond pairwise QUBO couplings and aligns naturally with mixing strategies that explore the configuration space collectively.
+HUBO problems have attracted attention not only in quantum computing but also in alternative hardware paradigms such as optical-inspired analog simulators~\cite{chermoshentsev2021polynomial}.
+Although any HUBO can be reduced to a quadratic unconstrained binary optimization (QUBO) problem via auxiliary variables~\cite{rosenberg1975reduction, boros2014quadratization, semenov2025technique, dattani2019quadratization}, this transformation introduces significant overhead, increasing both problem size and landscape complexity.
+Working directly with the native HUBO formulation is therefore appealing for quantum algorithms capable of handling higher-order interactions.
+Such interactions arise naturally in diverse domains, including machine learning~\cite{sejnowski1986higher, kolda2009tensor, chang2011libsvm}, computational biology~\cite{wei2014detecting, klein2008large}, and logistics and scheduling~\cite{ribeiro2008hybrid, bierwirth1999production}.